-- USMLE Step 2 (CK & CS).
+- USMLE Step 2 CK report.
 If you are a US graduate, we prefer to have your CK scores no later than January 30.
-If your medical school requires Step 2-CS for graduation, please make sure that your results are available by May 1 so that the start of internship is not delayed.

 - Verification of any prior medical education (i.e. graduation from medical school or prior residency training experience)